riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 |                   | - System should provide advertised features if the premium subscription is paid for                                                                       | - Tourists and Travellers                                                                       |
 |                   | - System should reward a winner from leagues.
 In the case of equal scores, alternative solutions must be implemented                                      | - Tourists and Travellers                                                                       |
 | Confidentiality   | - Sensitive data should not be leaked or shared                                                                                                           | - Investors & Sponsors<br>- Attraction Sites<br>- Local Businesses<br>- Tourists and Travellers |
-<p style="text-align: center;">Table 9.2: Table with reasoning why certain quality attributes are important to stakeholders </p>
+<p style="text-align: center;">Table 9.2: Quality Attributes with respect to Stakeholders needs </p>

 ## 10 Architecture Design
 Now that the context of the system has been defined, the next step is to determine the architectural design.
 This will be based on our main quality attributes: scalability, modularity, integrity and confidentiality.